-Apu Gomes is an experienced 34-years-old photojournalist specialized in social conflict with more than 1 decade of work covering the news, the people, and visual time of our age.
-During his 9 years with the Brazilian newspaper, Folha de S.Paulo, Gomes situated himself and captured forever-changing events such as the Libyan Civil War, in 2011 and the controversial USA-Iran Nuclear Program Treaty in Tehran.
+Apu Gomes is an experienced 35-year-old photojournalist specializing in social conflict with more than one decade of visually compelling work covering the news and the people.
+During his nine years with the Brazilian newspaper, Folha de S.Paulo, Gomes situated himself and captured forever-changing events such as the Libyan Civil War, in 2011 and the controversial USA-Iran Nuclear Program Treaty in Tehran.

 In 2006, Gomes caught the attention of the BBC News with his report on Brazil’s very own Gold Rush.
-He photographed the detriment living condition and the grave sacrifices made by these miners in the hunt for wealth and prosperity in the Amazon Rain Forest.
+He photographed the detrimental living conditions and the grave sacrifices made by miners in the hunt for wealth and prosperity in the Amazon Rain Forest.

-He traveled to the USA to documenting New Orleans’ rebuilding project city five years after Hurricane Katrina.
-In addition, covering the Drugs War during the military occupation of the favelas Complexo do Alemão in 2010 and in Rocinha in 2011, both occurring in Rio de Janeiro city, Brazil.
+He traveled to the USA to document New Orleans’ rebuilding project five years after Hurricane Katrina, in addition, covering the Drugs War during the military occupation of the favelas Complexo do Alemão in 2010 and in Rocinha in 2011, both occurring in Rio de Janeiro city, Brazil.

 During the Arab Spring, Folha de S.Paulo sent Gomes twice to Libya to cover the war.
 The first was between March and April 2011, when NATO has backed a resolution authorizing a no-fly zone over Libya and began a military offensive against Gaddafi’s dictatorial regime.
 Then, in August 2011, during the fall of the capital, Tripoli he came back to the country.

-Two years later, Gomes was assigned to Iran, spending three weeks in Tehran to produce a series of news reports about Iranian society, exclusively for Folha de São Paulo, that after becoming the book “Os Iranianos” by Samy Adghirni.
+Two years later, Gomes was assigned to Iran, spending three weeks in Tehran to produce a series of news reports about Iranian society, exclusively for Folha de São Paulo, paving the way for “Os Iranianos” by Samy Adghirni, a published book.

 In 2014, he worked on the coverage of the football World Cup in Brazil.